gburca/h5bp-docs/readme.md

     git clone git://github.com/user/project.wiki.git wikis/project
     h5bp-docs --src wikis/project --dest docs --verbose

-append `--server` flag to start a static server that will host the generated directory. `--baseurl` allows you to change the location where you'd like to test things locally (localhost:4000/docs/ or localhost:4000/wikis/ for example)
+append `--server` flag to start a static server that will host the generated directory. `--serveUrl` allows you to change the location where you'd like to test things locally (localhost:4000/docs/ or localhost:4000/wikis/ for example)

 ### Configuration